bjornbytes/lovr-docs/guides/Distribution.md

 Android
 ---

-To create an APK for Android systems, the `-DANDROID_ASSETS=/path/to/project` CMake option can be provided to include a LÖVR project in the APK when compiling.
+When the LÖVR APK runs, it will search for and load a project located in the `assets` folder of the APK.
+Distributing an APK with a custom LÖVR project involves adding the project files into the `assets` folder.
+However, Android requires that the APK is resigned after it's modified.

+LÖVR's build system has options for including assets in the APK.
+For CMake, specify the `-DANDROID_ASSETS=/path/to/project` option on the command line.
+For tup, specify the `CONFIG_ANDROID_PROJECT=/path/to/project` config variable in `tup.config`.
 See the `Compiling` guide for more info.

-(TODO: Mention other approaches like `aapt add`, `apktool`, or unzipping/modifying/rezipping/resigning).
+(TODO: Mention other approaches like `aapt add`, `apktool`, or manually unzipping/rezipping).